 How about you?
 Which of these moments did you enjoy the most?
-Which events should be added to the list?Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+Which events should be added to the list?Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Baseball alum Trei Cruz returns to the diamond in Sugar Land